 Chronic diseases have a diverse range of risk factors, including behavioural (smoking, poor diet, physical inactivity) and biomedical (high blood pressure, obesity, impaired glucose tolerance).
 By using digital health solutions that keep tabs on risk factors, vital signs, and daily health routines, patients stay engaged in their health journey, improve their lifestyle choices and stay connected to their care team.

-Through the use of mobile and computer-based communications, digital health technology, such as Orion Health’s Remote Patient Management (RPM), provide virtual care that encourages patients with chronic diseases to have an active role in managing their health.
+Through the use of mobile and computer-based communications, digital health technology, such as Orion Health’s Remote Patient Management (RPM), provides virtual care that encourages patients with chronic diseases to have an active role in managing their health.
 Engaged patients are more likely to follow treatment plans, take prescribed medications, and recognise when to reach out for their physician’s help–all of which can help prevent avoidable hospital admissions, and better yet, improve overall health, gain a sense of security and enhance quality of life.

 Digital Health Put to the Test